Would you like to go for a scenic road trip in northeast USA and Canada? You will absolutely love this 2-week Toronto to New York road trip itinerary!

 Crossing the border between the United States and Canada

 During this road trip from Toronto to New York, you’ll have to cross the border between the United States and Canada with your (rental) car.
-Take your time and make sure you’ve got all your paperwork ready (passport, ESTA, ETA, etcetera).
+Take your time and make sure you’ve got all your paperwork ready (passport, and ESTA or ETA, if you’re not from the US or Canada, etcetera).

 The best time for this Toronto to New York road trip itinerary

 Of course, you can make a road trip from Toronto to New York at any time of the year.
-However, Winters can get really chilly and roads in the Adirondacks might be closed.
+However, Winters can get really chilly, and roads in the Adirondacks might be closed because of snow.
 So if you’d like to go hiking, I would recommend going during Spring, Summer, or Autumn.

 Driving around in New York State during Autumn will be very beautiful, during Indian Summer the trees get all kinds of colors.
-I went on this road trip during the summer, which was great.
-It only got really hot when I was in New York City.
+I went on this road trip during the summer (in July), which was great.
+It only got really hot when I was in New York City, but overall we had fantastic weather.
+Perfect for hiking and exploring.

 More things to do during a road trip in northeast USA